Determine which database performance tools best mitigate bottlenecks

 The market for tools can be split into three categories: The first is the DBMS vendor market, which includes IBM, Microsoft and Oracle.
 These companies sell software for their own DBMSs, as well as heterogeneous tools.
 The second category includes large ISVs and technology providers such as BMC, CA and Quest that sell database performance software as well as other categories of system software.
 The third category, niche database tools software vendors, includes companies that focus on database management and administration such as Bradmark Technologies, Idera and SolarWinds.

 These tools are typically sold directly to the customer and licensed by individual user, by database core or the size of the server being managed.
 Frequently, database performance tools are bundled with the database software as part of the initial DBMS acquisition.

 Database performance software comprises a significant segment of the overall IT performance management software market.
 It provides many benefits, and there are numerous products to choose from.
-To help you justify the purchase of database performance software, the next article in this series will explore the types of performance issues organizations face, and how these tools can be used to address them.

 Learn how data structure can boost relational database performance